kausthubtm/Summer_Internship_2021/study/README.md

 # Summer_Study

-This repository contains the bi-weekly reports and updates on the summer study.
+This repository contains the reports and updates on the concepts that I learnt during the summer 2021.